TNTurnerLab/fitDNM/README.md

  2. `<annotation>.lis`: list of mutations in your region of interest, columns should be chr, pos, ref, alt, gene
  3. `<annotation>.mu.lis`: utilizes the trinucleotide mutation rate frequencies to calculate the mutation rate for every possible change

-and the following files that summarize the mutations and fitDNM statistics for all entries in the bedfile
+After generating all neccesarry files and running fitDNM, it combines the fitDNM output of all entries into one file and all of the identified mutations into one file
  1. `.fitDNM.report` contains the results of fitDNM for all elements in the bedfile, which should consist of 8 columns for elements that have SNVs
  2. `.muts.report` summarizes the mutations in each element.

-### Docker:
+## Docker:
 For those not familiar with docker please see https://docs.docker.com/get-started/overview/
 - Example docker build command, first create a folder called `fitDNM_snakemake` that contains the Dockerfile from this repository in it.
 Then run
   1. `Docker build fitDNM_snakemake`